geerlingguy/drupal-pi/README.md

 _Note_: Remove `-c local` if running from another host.

 After it finishes resetting the environment, you can run the `main.yml` playbook again to rebuild the Drupal site.

+### Using Drupal Pi as a load balancer for Pi Dramble

+This project can also switch from running a site locally to being used as a load balancer for the Pi Dramble Cluster.
+All you have to do is set `nginx_use_as_lb: true` in your `config.yml`, make sure all the Pis which are responding to requests are in the `nginx_lb_backends` list, and run the playbook to redeploy the Nginx configuration.

+Then point the domain you would normally point at the Pi Dramble cluster (e.g. `cluster.pidramble.test`) at the IP of the single Drupal Pi instead!

 ## Author